centau/vide/docs/api/reactivity-core.md

 - **Details**

-    Any time a source referenced in the callback is changed, the callback will be reran.
+    Any time a source referenced in the callback is updated, the callback will be reran.

-    The callback is ran to initially ran on first call to find dependent sources.
+    The callback is ran once immediately.

 - **Example**